TABLE OF CONTENTS

 Close up of a man holding a folder with a clipboard and writing on a notepad while standing in a living room.

-The VA appraiser will take a look at many of the factors listed above, but they also focus on the overall value of your house compared to a potential loan.
+The VA appraiser will take a look at many of the factors listed above, but they also focus on the overall value of your house compared to the potential loan amount.

 Keep in mind that a VA appraiser is not a home inspector.
-A home inspection is likely to be more thorough, as they will look at everything.
-A VA appraiser looks at the value of the home and some of the minimum criteria listed above.
+A home inspection is likely to be more thorough and will take a close look at any construction flaws or issues beyond minimum property requirements.
+A VA appraiser, on the other hand, only looks at the value of the home and ensures it is compliant with minimum property requirements.

 Download the Griffin Gold app today!